pyccel/pyccel/developer_docs/order_docs.md

 ### Order F

-`order='F'` on the other hand tells Numpy to store the array column by column (column-major).
+`order='F'` on the other hand tells NumPy to store the array column by column (column-major).
 For example:

 ```python
 import numpy as np